-- A. Failure to submit an application for a tree permit shall be a violation under Chapters 1.12 and 1.14 of this code and may be subject to the penalties and enforcement proceedings contained therein. - B. Removal or topping of a tree inconsistent with this chapter shall be a violation and shall require the property owner to replace the removed or topped tree(s) at a ratio of three replacement trees to each one removed tree, and result in a penalty, assessed against the property owner, in the amount of one thousand dollars assessed for each tree that is damaged, destroyed or removed.
-Each tree removed or topped shall constitute a separate violation.
-An amount equal to the appraised value of the removed tree(s), as determined by the Director utilizing the industry standard trunk formula method in the current edition of the Guide for Plant Appraisal, may be added to the penalty for each violation.
-If the diameter of the removed tree is unknown, the diameter size used shall be the diameter of the remaining stump at the cut. - C. Penalties associated with the unauthorized removal of a tree located on property owned by the Town of Woodway shall be assessed against the person, corporation, or other entity engaged in such tree removal. - D. Stop work orders may be issued by the Director whenever there is a violation.
+- A. Failure to submit an application for a tree permit shall be a violation under Chapters 1.12 and 1.14 of this code and may be subject to the penalties and enforcement proceedings contained therein. - B. Removal or topping of a tree inconsistent with this chapter shall be a violation and shall require the property owner to replace the removed or topped tree(s) at a ratio of three replacement trees to each one removed tree, and result in a penalty, assessed against the property owner, in the amount of one thousand dollars assessed for each tree that is damaged, destroyed or removed. - C. Each tree removed or topped shall constitute a separate violation. - D. For violations determined by the Director to be knowing or willful, an amount not to exceed the appraised value of the removed tree(s), as determined by the Director using the industry standard trunk formula method in the current edition of the Guide for Plant Appraisal, may be added to the penalty for each violation.
+If the diameter of the removed tree is unknown, the diameter size used shall be the greater of the diameter of the remaining stump at the cut or 8 inches.

+- E. Penalties associated with the unauthorized removal or topping of a tree located on property owned by the Town of Woodway shall be assessed against the person, corporation, or other entity engaged in such tree removal. - F. Stop work orders may be issued by the Director whenever there is a violation.
 The posting of the stop work order on the site shall be deemed adequate notice of the order.
 A failure to comply with a stop work order shall constitute a separate violation of Section 1.14 of this code.
 (Ord.
 09-502 § 1, 2009; Ord.
 05-452 § 1(part), 2005)